mariadb-corporation/mdbci/docs/cli_help.md

 install\_product Install a product onto the configuration node.

 list\_cloud\_instances Show list all active instances on Cloud Providers.

+list-unused-resources Show additional cloud resources that are lost or unused

 remove\_product Remove the product on selected node.